daleysoftware/spotify-tiles/README.md

 Spotify Tiles
 ===

 Tiles lets you to view the album art of your favorite Spotify artists in full-screen, tiled across your browser.

-Albums covers are selected at random using the user's public playlists.
+Album art is selected at random using your public playlists.

 Getting Started
 ---

 To run spotify tiles, you will need to obtain a client ID and client secret from the Spotify developer site (if I ever decide to host this application somewhere, users will not need to do this, of course).
-Set your redirect URI to http://localhost:8888/callback.
+Set your redirect URI to `http://localhost:8888/callback`.

 After you have obtained your ID and secret, initialize the project with `npm install` and launch node.js as follows: